Wallasey (UK Parliament constituency): History

-A Conservative candidate has been runner-up since 1992.
+A Conservative candidate was runner-up in the elections from 1992 to 2019 inclusive.
+In the 2024 election the runner-up was the Reform Party candidate.
 Weaker in Wallasey than national average, in 2015 the candidate from UKIP, Caton, amassed +8.8% swing.
-Liberal Democrat, Brown, lost 11.3% of the vote in that year, whereas nationally the party suffered a record -15.2% swing.
+Liberal Democrat, Brown, lost 11.3% of the vote in that year, whereas nationally the party suffered a record −15.2% swing.
 Neither Brown nor his Green Party counterpart achieved more than 5% of the vote thereby forfeiting their deposits.